-“Honeyland” chronicles the life of a determined provincial woman who stoically defies other humans and nature to save the world.
+“Honeyland” chronicles the life of a determined provincial woman who stoically defies both other humans and nature to save the world.

 In their humble hut, the mother hopes for her middle-aged daughter to marry a suitable prospect.
 Something more than impossible for being the only two living souls up in the mountains of the Balkans peninsula.